Why Are Young People Leaving the Church?

 - In January 2018, Barna shared that the percentage of Gen Z (the group of young people following the Millennials) that identifies as atheist is double that of the U.S. adult population.3

 If we want to fight back for our children, then we need to understand the reasons they are leaving.

 reasons for the exodus

-Our Christian young people are constantly bombarded by the world's messages and they are facing these attacks everywhere: TV, music, social media, school, corporations, governments, and their friends and family.
-A 2015 study by Common Sense Media found teens spend 9 hours a day on media3, unknowinging absorbing whatever the world wants them to believe and directing them onto the wide road away from God.
+Christian young people are constantly bombarded by the world's messages everywhere: TV, music, movies, and social media.
+A 2015 study by Common Sense Media found teens spend 9 hours a day on media4, unknowinging absorbing what the world wants them to believe.

-Young people are being challenged at every turn with skeptical questions from our culture, with the biggest one being evolution.
-Evolution is taught as fact in public schools, where God has been driven out, and Christians who believe in a young earth are ridiculed and mocked.
-If Christians aren't actively discipling their kids and equipping them with the answers to the skeptical questions, their faith is challenged and many stop believing that the Bible can be trusted and turn away from God.
+Kids are being challenged with skeptical questions.
+Evolution is taught as fact in public schools, where God has been forced out.
+This causes many to stop believing that the Bible can be trusted and turn away from God.